Beyond Medications: Holistic Approaches to Taming Silent Panic Attacks

 You've probably tried to take your medication and found it's still not working, right?

-Using more holistic approaches for dealing with silent panic attacks can be better than medicine alone for a lot of reasons.
+Using holistic approaches for dealing with silent panic attacks can be better than medicine alone for a lot of reasons.

 For one, medicine doesn't work for everyone with silent panic attacks or a panic disorder.